ohofmann/bcbio_pub/bcbio_pub.md

 ## Introduction

 bcbio-nextgen provides a variant calling pipeline to accurately detect single nucleotide polymorphisms (SNPs) and insertions/deletions (indels) from high throughput sequencing data.
 It utilizes multiple best practice approaches for alignment, alignment post-processing and variant calling, provides an integrated mechanism to assess variant quality and interfaces with downstream tools for variant analysis.
 Practically, it installs with a single command on multiple computing architectures, scales to large whole genome analyses, and is community developed.
 The goal is to provide a robust platform for moving from raw sequencing data to high-quality variant calls that evolves as algorithms and sequencing technologies change.

 The pipeline utilizes existing algorithms, wrapping them in an easy to use and scalable way.
-It provides software programming interfaces to enable new tools and currently builds on a large number of reusable software packages:
+It provides software programming interfaces to enable new tools and currently builds on a large number of reusable software packages (see methods).

-* Alignment: bwa [@li_fast_2010], bwa-mem [@li_aligning_2013] and novoalign [@novoalign]
-* BAM alignment processing: samtools [@li_sequence_2009], samtools [@bamtools], Picard [@picard], sambamba [@sambamba] and pysam [@pysam]
-* Interval manipulation: BedTools [@quinlan_bedtools:_2010] and  pybedtools [@dale_pybedtools:_2011]
-* Variant calling: GATK [@depristo_framework_2011] and FreeBayes [@garrison_haplotype-based_2012]

 The pipeline reports variant calling results both in standard VCF format and as a ready to query database, making results analyzable by both bioinformaticians and biologists familiar with SQL and command line tools. snpEff [@cingolani_program_2012] predicts effects associated with identified variation and GEMINI provides the SQLite database associating variants with a wide variety of genome annotations [@paila_gemini:_2013].

 Three major components of bcbio-nextgen differentiate it from both existing tools like HugeSeq [@lam_detecting_2012] and customized in-house scripts:

 * Quantifiable: It validates variant calls against known reference materials developed by the Genome in a Bottle consortium [@zook_integrating_2013].
 Automating scoring and assessment of calls allows identification of improvements or regressions in variant identification as calling pipelines evolve.
 Incorporation of multiple variant calling approaches from Broad’s GATK best practices [@van_der_auwera_fastq_2002] and the Marth lab’s FreeBayes caller [@garrison_haplotype-based_2012] enables informed comparisons between algorithms.
 * Scalable: bcbio-nextgen handles large population studies with hundreds of whole genome samples by parallelizing on a wide variety of schedulers (LSF, SGE, Torque, SLURM) and multicore machines.
+Runs local, AWS.
+Benchmarking support to optimize workflows.
 * Community developed: Due to the focus on solving the problems of setting up and maintaining a complex analysis pipeline, multiple sequencing centers and research laboratories use bcbio-nextgen {SUCH AS AND REFER TO A TABLE OF THE SITES AT WHICH IT IS EMPLOYED TOGETEHR WITH THE ARCHITECTURES}.
 We actively encourage contributors to the code base and make it easy to get started with a fully automated installer and updater that prepares all third party software and reference genomes.

+## Methods

+Pointers to codebase.
+Unit tests.
+Wrapping multiple tools, outline the pipelines used here.
+Point to supplementary config files used for validation below.
+Point to source for benchmarking files, versions.

+* Alignment: bwa [@li_fast_2010], bwa-mem [@li_aligning_2013] and novoalign [@novoalign]
+* BAM alignment processing: samtools [@li_sequence_2009], samtools [@bamtools], Picard [@picard], sambamba [@sambamba] and pysam [@pysam]
+* Interval manipulation: BedTools [@quinlan_bedtools:_2010] and  pybedtools [@dale_pybedtools:_2011]
+* Variant calling: GATK [@depristo_framework_2011] and FreeBayes [@garrison_haplotype-based_2012]

-## Validation
+## Results

 Alignment and variant calling algorithms are both diverse and rapidly changing.
 Tools quickly become outdated and new approaches provide